 Your first Six Sigma wave needs to be successful.
 Look for easy wins that directly affect company goals and objectives.

 Your ground-level staff has a lot of data for you.
 They can tell you where a lot of your problems lie.
 They can also help you to fix them.
 However, this is a common issue for many companies.
 They lack bottom-to-top data exchanges.
 Generate these channels of conversation, then keep them open.
 Doing this provides more than one benefit.
 You find out about problems and solutions, but you also boost morale.
 People are happier when their input is valued.

 Develop upward channels of communication and keep them open.

 It might seem self-evident that a project is going well.
 However, make measurements.
 Check your metrics.
 Talk to your staff.
 Report to your top management.
-Everyone might start on the same page, but you need to keep checking that this is still the case.
+Everyone might start on the same page, but you must keep checking that this is still true.

 Keep checking your progress and then communicate the results.

 You will experience resistance to your changes.
 Not always at first; sometimes, the heaviest resistance comes in the middle of a project once initial enthusiasm has waned.
 Don’t be personally offended by this.
 Instead, be prepared to counter any resistance using these strategies: